 - It is called semi-gradient because we are not really taking the "real" gradient.
-The "real" gradient will require to calculate the gradient of $U_t$ . - Why aren't we calculating the gradient of $U_t$ ?
-Essentially, the main reason is complexity.
-Additionally, convergence is guaranteed also in this case: for a constant policy, this method converges in the same way that TD(0) does.
+The "real" gradient will require to calculate the gradient di $U_t$ . - Why are we not doing it?
+Essentially complexity and convergent is guaranteed also in this case: for a constant policy, this method converges in the same way that TD(0) does.